dirkschumacher/PValueAdjust.jl/README.md

 ## Methods
 All methods can either be invoked by their name or by using the function `padjust`.
 The latter is the recommended way.
+`padjust` also accepts the method `:none`.
+This is also the default method, if no method parameter was set.
 ### Control the familywise error rate ([FWER](http://en.wikipedia.org/wiki/Familywise_error_rate))
 #### Bonferroni
 ```jl